-- · Achievement of a passing grade in all subject areas - · Completion and submission all assignments - Return all school property in good condition - · Volunteer hours completed and payment of all financial obligations to the school, by the first week in May.
+- Achievement of a passing grade in all subject areas - Completion and submission of all assignments - Completion of the Exit Project which includes an SLE component - Return all school property in good condition - Return of athletic uniforms (if any) - Payment of all financial obligations to the school, including fines, by May 15th.
+The school reserves the right to withhold student records until all financial obligations have been settled.
+Catholic high schools will be notified of any outstanding balance.